 At present, the gateway to initiation into Evergreen Tradition is through descendants of the original Evergreen Teaching Circle, which accept new students at various points during the year.
 Initiates of other, closely related traditions who wish to cross-initiate into Evergreen may seek individual consideration.
 Evergreen charges no fees for instruction, though students are encouraged to cover their fair share of expenses.

 New students are accepted on an ongoing basis.
-Please contact our registrar Heather Dawn about our current teachers in Calgary.
+Please contact our Evergreen Elders about our current teachers in Calgary.
 Second and Third Degree studies are also available.